appanp/supply-chain-fundas/supply_chain_terminology.md

 - Printing of standard bill of lading
 - Printing parcel carrier label to put on actual box

+**Shpping Manifest**: When a shipment is “manifested,” it means that the details of the cargo have been officially recorded in a shipping manifest, which is prepared by the carrier.
+This process involves compiling all relevant information about the shipment, including the types of goods, their quantities, weight, origin, and destination, and entering these details into the manifest document.
+The status of a shipment being “manifested” indicates that it has been documented and is ready for transportation.
+For more info, refer to [this link](https://www.shipengine.com/blog/what-is-a-manifest) and [What is shipping manifest: A comprehensive guide]().

 **Short Pick**: In picking, it refers to order items or SKUs which do not have the requested quantity or which fell short of the requested order quantity.
 For more info, refer to [this link](https://learn.microsoft.com/en-us/dynamics365/supply-chain/warehousing/tasks/set-up-short-picking-item-reallocation)

 **Slotting**: Warehouse slotting is the step by step process of analyzing inventory data for the purpose of categorizing and organizing inventory throughout a warehouse or distribution center.
 The purpose of slotting your warehouse is to maximize the overall efficiency of your operations.
 By maximizing space utilization and reducing inventory handling, you'll see an increase in productivity and a strategic workflow throughout your facility.
 For more info, refer to [this link](https://us.blog.kardex-remstar.com/warehouse-slotting-strategies-best-practices).
 This is a WMS feature for warehouse planning or configuration.